AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/staying-in-sync-with-upstream-branches.md

-# Staying in sync with upstream branches
+# Staying in sync with the upstream repository

 You may wish to keep changes made in `AlexsLemonade/OpenScPCA-analysis` in sync with the `main` branch of your fork.
 This ensures that your fork has the most recent changes and updates found in the main code base.